"Paeonia the Nymph"

 Howard Pyle The Adventures of Robin Hood

 This is a painting inspired by the conversations I have with my students, when we talk about color as an element of the narrative...how important proper research is.
 In order to achieve believability, one must bathe themselves in authenticity.
 Walk through the woods, draw fro life.
 Attend a Renaissance Fair reenactment.
 Put it all together with a good story and shake it up, take your time, and give attention to the details.
 This painting was painted on a gessoed 30x40 panel, with a monochromatic underpainting and then build up colors and textures carefully.
+This paintingis for sale, along with prints of the image at: https://www.wimmerswoods.com/prints

-"The Best Journey Takes you Home"
+"The Best Journeys Take you Home"

 A cheerful but weary gnome makes his way down a winding path towards his quaint little home under an old oak.
 The last rays of the day light the path that leads to his home nestled next to a babbling stream and where he has left a lamp burning on his front porch and the light inside, the praises of a warm welcome.